Michael R. Cogliandro

 Iron Mountain Inc.

-• Maintained production data centers and composed extensive procedural documentation for Data Center operations.
+• Maintained production data centers and composed extensive procedural documentation for data center operations.

 • Coordinated the high-stakes relocation of the main data center from Boston, MA to Pennsylvania.